aarroyo-globant/nestjs-restapi-starter/README.md

 Up to now, we’ve been focusing on environment variables but the API will also need constants such as the app’s name, set up somewhere in the app.

-For this, we created a folder named `common` in your src folder and place two files in it: constants.ts and exceptions.ts
+For this, we created a folder named `shared` in your src folder and place two files in it: constants.ts and exceptions.ts

 Place put in those files information used by the system and that can be constant: